department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/BDD-research-findings.md

 - Remove the green sign-in button on the top of the BDD introduction page.
 - Allow users to add all their new conditions at once.
 - Expose info in drop down: "What if I don't know the name of my condition" on the New conditions page.
-- Allow users to select and upload many documents with one click.
+- Allow users to select and upload many documents simultanously with one click.
 - Remove the pages “Details about your condition”.
-- Consider adding a note about the security level regarding: uploading medical records and Bank account info.
+- Consider adding a note about the security level regarding: uploading medical records and providing Bank account info.
+Consider moving Bank account info to end of flow and add a note about why its important to provide this info.
 - Consider removing the Upload evidence page entirely.
-- Remove questions about Additional benefits and additional aid, or make these an check box option.
+- Remove questions about Additional benefits and additional aid, or make these an option to check.
-- Consider possibility for an email confirmation after completing the BDD form.
+- Consider an automated email confirmation after completion of the BDD form.
 - Consider adding a print button on the last (Submission) page.
 - Consider providing users with an approximate time estimation for BDD claims in general.